DaelonSuzuka/Easy-XC8/README.md

-# XC8 Toolchain
-MPLABX is terrible.
-Now you don't have to use it.

 # What is this?
-XC8 Toolchain is an uninspired name for a hybrid python/makefile build system that I've developed for working with 8-bit PIC microcontrollers from Microchip.
-I work exclusively with PIC18's(and mostly with one family) but there's no reason it won't also support any
+Easy-XC8 is a hybrid python/makefile build system for working with 8-bit PIC microcontrollers from Microchip.
+This was developed for use with PIC18s, particularly the K42 family, but there's no reason it can't work with any chip supported by XC8.

 # Requirements
 Programs: